BelfrySCAD/BOSL2/tutorials/Attachment-Making.md

 tetrahedron(20,18) show_anchors();
 ```

-For this module we have used VNF anchors, but this tetrahedron is half
+For this module we have used VNF anchors, but this tetrahedron is the
-related to a cuboid, so maybe sometimes you prefer to use anchors
+corner of a cuboid, so maybe sometimes you prefer to use anchors
-based on the bounding box.
-You could create a module with bounding
+based on the corresponding cuboid (its bounding box).
+You can create a module with bounding
-box anchors like this, where we have had to explicitly center the VNF
+box anchors like this, where we have explicitly centered the VNF
 to make it work with the prismoid type anchoring:

 ```openscad-3D